Amarjeetjeet/interviewAssit/README.md

 # interviewAssit
-It help you to crack your coding interview
+It help you to crack your coding interview lets crack it